emoncms/emoncms/docs/Backup.md

 This is a nice cross platform solution for backing up to your computer.
 You just need to have python installed and a couple of associated libraries.
 See the forum post here for details on how to use this tool: https://community.openenergymonitor.org/t/python-based-emoncms-backup-utility/19526.
 This tool also includes an option to covert the downloaded binary data into CSV format.

 ### 3\.
+Use the emoncms backup module to create a backup archive

+*Suitable for backing up your own remote server or local raspberrypi installation*

+Designed for those running emoncms on a RaspberryPi running the standard emonSD image, this option creates a compressed backup archive of all local emoncms account data.
+The archive can then be used to restore a system in case of failure.
+To use this tool login to your local emoncms account and navigate to Setup > Backup.
+For more information see: https://guide.openenergymonitor.org/setup/import/

+### 4\.
 Download account data to your computer using the emoncms backup php script

 *Suitable for backing up an emoncms.org account, other remote server or local raspberrypi installation*